-When you're chronically stressed, your body lives in a fight-or-flight mode.
+When you are dealing with a narcissist, on a daily bases or any kind of emotional stress, your body is in constant anxiety and can drain you.
+Chronic stress means your body lives in a fight-or-flight mode.
 Your heart beats faster.
 Some times too fast and it wears your heart out.
 Your blood vessels constrict and you have high blood pressure.
 You feel exhausted because of the hard work your body has to handle.

 When stress is too much